What Does Trauma Insurance Cover? Meaning and Definition

 For instance, older Australians and those with a pre-existing medical condition will have higher premiums due to an increased risk of a trauma-related illness or injury.
 Also, women typically pay higher premiums than men because they live longer and, hence, are more likely to suffer from a critical illness or injury.

-Trauma insurance policy paperwork
+Trauma insurance policy terms and conditions paperwork lying on a desk

 How to Choose the Best Trauma Insurance Policy